davidaray/carp_for_raylab/README.md

 Edit your part2.sh file to match:
 1-5 from part1.sh
-Everything else should be automatic.
+6. add the path to your installation of samtools.
+(23) Everything else should be automatic.

 Your part1.sh should generate many, many files in your chunks folder as well as a 'krishna.gff' file in your working directory.
 It should also download and populate your annotationfiles folder with 'uniprot_sprot.fasta' and 'GB_TE.fa'